Chevron pitches $100 million in New Mexico properties as oil M&A heats up

 "Current valuations are favorable for buyers and we expect private equity to be strategic players largely via consolidation and growth of existing portfolio companies," said Brian Lidsky, managing director at energy investment bank Entoro Capital LLC.

 U.S. oil is trading in the mid-$60s per barrel this year, helping trigger a revival in deals.
-Commodities trader Vitol last week bought 44,000 acres (17,800 hectares) in the Permian from Hunt Oil Co for about $1 billion.
+Commodities trader Vitol (VITOLV.UL) last week bought 44,000 acres (17,800 hectares) in the Permian from Hunt Oil Co for about $1 billion. read more

-Pioneer Natural Resources Co recently acquired Permian producers DoublePoint Energy and Parsley Energy for a combined $10.9 billion, and ConocoPhillips paid $9.7 billion for Concho Resources.
+Pioneer Natural Resources Co (PXD.N) recently acquired Permian producers DoublePoint Energy and Parsley Energy for a combined $10.9 billion, and ConocoPhillips paid $9.7 billion for Concho Resources. read more

 Our Standards: The Thomson Reuters Trust Principles.